goschtl/zope/zc.virtualstorage/trunk/src/zc/virtualstorage/README.txt

 How It Works
 ------------

-While the virtual storage has to participate in the delicate dances of commit and cache invalidation, the basic concepts are simple.
+While the virtual storage has to participate in the delicate dances of committing and cache invalidation, the basic concepts are simple.
 A virtual storage maps effective OIDs to real OIDs when necessary.
 This means that, for instance, when you ask for the object at the root OID of a virtual storage, the virtual storage maps the virtual root OID to a real OID, asks the real storage for that value, and then passes it back.

 We'll get an idea of this by looking at our two storages.